pallets-eco/flask-admin/doc/index.rst

         def is_accessible(self):
             return login.current_user.is_authenticated()

-However, you would still need to implement all of the relevant login, registration and account management views yourself.
+Components that are not accessible to a particular user, will also not be displayed in the menu for that user.
+But, you would still need to implement all of the relevant login, registration and account management views yourself.

 For a basic example of this, have a look at https://github.com/flask-admin/Flask-Admin/tree/master/examples/auth-flask-login.